How To Get Married at San Francisco City Hall

 • Read more about 1 hour ceremonies here.

-💡 Pro Tip: A private ceremony allows time for personal vows, a more intimate atmosphere, and capturing every moment without onlookers.
+💡 Pro Tip: A private ceremony allows for personal vows, uninterrupted photography, and a more relaxed pace.

 3. Weekend Buyout